+Results

 Surprisingly, scenarios that incorporated combinations of the three risk categories increased the priority area by only 1.6% on average (0.08 – 2.52%) compared to the null scenario for protecting species’ suitable habitat.
-Thus, accounting for risks will require relatively little additional protected area compared to the potential gains from selecting a more resilient conservation network (Fig. 1).
-When only looking at scenarios that included one risk factor, climate-change risk based on climate velocity required the greatest increase in global protected area, compared to scenarios only including governance or land use intensification risks (Supplementary Table 1).
+For scenarios that included one risk factor, climate-change risk based on climate velocity required the greatest increase in global protected area, compared to scenarios only including governance or land use intensification risks (Table S1).

-We found that protected areas identified across scenarios overlapped spatially, with the same 11.5 million km2 (7.8% of global land area) being prioritized for expansion of the current protected area system in at least eleven scenarios and 8.5 million km2 (5.8% of global land area) in all 15 risk scenarios (Fig. 2).
-These “no regrets” areas provide examples of places that should be immediate priorities for international agencies aiming to maximize the resilience of protected area networks, as they are robust to assumptions about the relative importance of risk factors.
-Example countries that have contiguous areas of high overlap among different scenarios are Canada, Kenya and Peru (Supplementary Figure 4).
-There was considerable overlap among the priorities across scenarios within Conservation International’s global biodiversity hotspots (Myers et al. 2000), but many high overlap areas lie either outside of (53.3%) or in small areas within hotspots (Supplementary Figure 5).
+Protected areas identified across scenarios overlapped spatially, with the same 11.5 million km2 (7.8% of global land area) being prioritized for expansion of the current protected area system in at least eleven scenarios and 8.5 million km2 (5.8% of global land area) in all 15 risk scenarios (Fig. 2).
+Example countries that have contiguous areas of high overlap among different scenarios are Canada, Kenya and Peru (Figure S4).
+There was considerable overlap among the priorities across scenarios within Conservation International’s global biodiversity hotspots (Myers et al. 2000), but many high overlap areas lie either outside of (53.3%) or in small areas within hotspots (Figure S5).

-There were some important shifts in locations identified as high priority for protection among risk scenarios (Fig. 3; Supplementary Table 2), with the largest shift being for the risk of weak governance (Supplementary Figure 6).
+However, there were some prominent shifts in locations identified as high priority for protection among risk scenarios (Fig. 3; Table S2), with the largest shift being for the risk of weak governance (Figure S6).
 Compared to null scenarios, those considering governance risk required protection of greater land area, even for countries with relatively effective governance.
 This was especially true for protecting wide-ranging species and when neighboring countries had weak governance.
 For example, many vertebrate species ranges span northeastern Russia and Finland, one of the most iconic being caribou (Rangifer tarandus), which has an IUCN conservation status of vulnerable.
-Because Russia has low scores for ‘voice and accountability, rule of law, and control of corruption’ (Supplementary Table 3), whereas Finland has relatively high governance scores, the scenarios including governance pressures led to a selection of 36.4% of Finland’s land area compared to the null scenario with 16.2% (Fig. 4).
+Because Russia has low scores for ‘voice and accountability, rule of law, and control of corruption’ (Table S3), whereas Finland has relatively high governance scores, the scenarios including governance pressures led to a selection of 36.4% of Finland’s land area compared to the baseline scenario with 16.2% (Fig. 4).